News and Notes from the Makers of Nexus | Sonatype Blog

 • Ensure sustained executive management support and a long-term vision

-• Provide training, coaching sessions, etc. on tools, concepts, and concrete implementation steps, but make sure to provide them in a way that offers the least amount of interruption to the normal workflow
+• Provide training, coaching sessions, etc. on tools, concepts, and concrete implementation steps, but ensure they are provided in a way that offers the least interruption to the normal workflow.

 Authority-to-Operate